Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-record-utulity-type-in-typescript.md

 type Status = 'not_started' | 'progress' | 'completed' | 'failed';
 ```

-Now we want to assign certain variables to this type, a color, and an icon.
+We want to assign certain variables to this type: a color and an icon.

 This is another perfect example where a record can make sure only to accept the types we defined.